 Speeches for English Language Learners

-Speeches have many benefits for English language learners.
-First, they provide ELLs an opportunity to share their own personal knowledge.
-This helps other students to get to know them and builds connections and community.
-Next, they are a unassigned writing and grammar task.
-Many English learners will write down their speech and check it for correct grammar.
-In addition, student speeches are a great way to develop pronunciation and reduce accents.
-English Language Learners strive to pronounce each word clearly and accurately.
+Speeches have many benefits for English language learners(ELLs).
+They provide an opportunity for ELLs to share their own personal knowledge. in addition, they are a unassigned writing and grammar task.
+Many English learners will write their speech and check it for correct grammar and vocabulary.
+Speeches are a great way to improve pronunciation.
 Lastly, speeches create active listening practice.
 Speeches can be shared both in a regular or virtual classroom.
 Beginning to advanced English learners are able to give short speeches.
 Speeches are a common curriculum component in many European and Asian schools.

 A successful student speech has four critical elements.
 First, the topic must be familiar and interesting.
 Second, the length must be limited.
-Three minutes is a good length of time.
-In addition, having an object to hold or point at helps to calm students' nerves and enables them to stay on topic.
-Lastly, their classmates must be engaged and encouraged to ask questions.
+Three minutes is a good amount of time.
+In addition, having an object to hold or poster point at helps to calm students' nerves and keeps them on topic.
+Finally, listeners must be engaged and encouraged to ask questions or give encouraging comments at the end of each speech.
 Class participation encourages and reassures the speaker.

-Students receive instructions for components of the speech and are given one week to prepare.
-They sign up for a day to give their speech.
-Two or three students from different nations/backgrounds give their speech each day at the end of class.
-Listeners ask questions or give encouraging comments at the end of each speech.
 Because each culture/family has different customs for giving names, these speeches are fascinating and informative.
 After the class, students will often approach the speaker and relate a similar experience.
 This is often the beginning of a friendship.

 I am constantly surprised by my adult ESL students.
 Some are bold while others are timid.
 When you least expect it, a student will become a comedian and cause the whole class to burst out in laugher.
 Another will be vulnerable and elicit empathy and compassion from their classmates.
 Students ask very perceptive questions and are actively engage as listeners.